3 insider tips to running profitable flash sales for BFCM (2021)

 A flash sale can be a great weapon in your BFCM promotional arsenal — but only if you do it right.
 Your sales need to be Black Friday-worthy without breaking the bank.

-A well-executed flash sale will have loyal customers flocking to your store for that item they've had their eye on, and also be mind-blowing enough to get new customers excited about visiting your store.
+A well-executed flash sale will have loyal customers flocking to your online store for that item they've had their eye on.

 Here are four strategies and considerations to help you run profitable Black Friday flash sales shoppers will love.